 Insurance fraud is another influence on your premiums that you cannot control.
 With one scam a minute, the insurance industry has its work cut out to counter the criminals, but it does seem to be making some headway.
 Figures last summer showed that fraudulent property insurance claims fell by 11% from 2016-17 to 22,000.
 Nevertheless, that still added up to £100 million worth of fraudulent claims!

 Insurance Premium Tax (IPT) is also beyond your control.
-It’s been around since the ‘90s but an increase to 12% in 2017 saw IPT hit the headlines.
+It’s been around since the ‘90s but an increase in the standard rate to 12% in 2017 saw IPT hit the headlines and add significantly to the total cost to the customer.

 With some knowledge of what you can and can’t influence, the next step is to invest a little time talking to your broker or insurer to ensure you are only paying for what you need.
 Getting it right pays in the long run!